gomorpheus/morpheus-docs/_build/html/_sources/administration/integrations/salt.rst.txt

 And then scope the integration to your existing Salt Master by ip address.
 Make sure that the username entered is one with proper escalation privileges for running Salt, and point the Working Directory at the directory on your Master where your States live.

 ..
-NOTE:: {morpheus} will allow you to run States from a git backend, but in v2.10 you will not see states from a git backend within {morpheus}
+NOTE:: |morpheus| will allow you to run States from a git backend, but in v2.10 you will not see states from a git backend within {morpheus}

 .. image:: /images/administration/salt-a41c9.png

 Scope Salt Integration to Group Or Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Configuration Management integrations like Saltstack apply to the Infrastructure Group abstraction in {morpheus}.
-To ties yours in, browse to ``Infrastructure -> Groups`` in {morpheus} and select the group that you would like to tie to your Salt Master.
+To ties yours in, browse to ``Infrastructure -> Groups`` in |morpheus| and select the group that you would like to tie to your Salt Master.

 From here select `Edit`